maxfilter/conways-game-of-life/README.md

 # Conway's Game of Life

-This repository contains a visualization of Conway's Game of Life which uses color to represent age.
+This repository contains a visualization of Conway's Game of Life, using color to show age.
 The window is a PyQt5 widget.

 **Python Dependencies:** `PyQt5` `numpy` `random`